lukekorthals/qhelp-copula/README.md

 The goal of this project is to generate and visualize cumulative probability distributions of reaction times in the general race model using copulas.
 With the help of a shiny-app, the user can try out different starting configurations by choosing custom copulae and marginals.

 #### Stop signal paradigm:
 The stop signal paradigm is an experimental setup within which subjects are instructed to respond to a cue ("go" signal) as fast as possible by for example pressing a button (no stop signal trials).
 In a small subset of trials, shortly after the "go" signal, an additional "stop" signal is presented which requires participants to inhibit the initiated response.
-Within these stop-signal trials, participants might or might not manage to inhibit the go.
+Within these stop-signal trials, participants might or might not manage to inhibit the go-signal.

 <img src="images/stop_signal_paradigm.png" alt="drawing" width="200"/>